BrodyKretz/NoTeachers/README.md

 Close window to end proccess

-You can also consomize teh url by goign into the cod eand editins the
+You can also consomize the url by going into the code and editing the

 url = ####